 No Swimming on Good Friday!

-Good Friday is observed here as a Holy Day of Sacrament, though currently only about 40% of the Belizeans are Catholic.
-Nevertheless, many believe you should do absolutely nothing on Good Friday – especially swim.
+Good Friday is observed here as a Holy Day of Sacrament, though currently, only about 40% of the Belizeans are Catholic.
+Nevertheless, many believe you should do absolutely nothing on Good Friday – especially swimming.
 In fact, a Belize folklore says expecting mothers that swim on Good Friday will give birth to a mermaid!